 Okaw Valley Orchard

 Located about 4 miles North of IL Route 121 on IL Route 32, follow signs.
-15 varieties of apples available at different times throughout the season, pasturized apple cider and cider slush, apple butter, applesauce, jellies and jams, caramel apples, fresh apple doughnuts, frozen apple dumplings, freah fruit pies available.
+15 varieties of apples available at different times throughout the season, pasteurized apple cider and cider slush, apple butter, applesauce, jellies and jams, caramel apples, fresh apple doughnuts, frozen apple dumplings, fresh fruit pies available.
 Large playground and picnic area.
-October 9 and 10 Applefest with music, vendors and crafts

 Shady Crest Orchard

 An Amish owned orchard one half mile south of Arthur.
 Golden and Red Delicious, Jonathan apples and other varieties available.
 Also, apple butter, jams and jellies, comb and strained honey, sorghum and maple syrup, popcorn, cider and blooming mums.
 Vegetables and squash are also available.
 Open 7 a.m. to 5:30 p.m.
 Monday through Friday; 7 a.m. to 4:30 p.m.
 Saturday; closed Sunday.
 Take Main Street South on the county line road to the orchard sign.